rebridge/pipeline-analysis/README.md

 }
 ```

-While we can detect one message chain no problem, we miss one, and falsely detect another.
+While we can detect one message chain, we miss one, and falsely detect another.

 The short answer is that any implementation of a static analysis that results in *both* high false positives and high false negatives is going to incite an angry mob of programmers, who will insist the tool be removed from the CI pipeline.